jjamescode/to-do-list/README.md

 #To Do App

-To Do App code demonstration CRUD.
+To Do App code demonstration of CRUD.